ollyisonit/maya-style-incremental-saves/README.md

 ### Implementation

 Here's the algorithm that I use for incremental saving.
-These steps should run when the incremental save operation is run:
+These steps should run when the incremental save operation is run.
+Code implementation is in `incrementaltools.py`:

 1. Check whether the currently opened file is an incremental save of a different file.
 If the current file has a name of the form `NAME.####.ext`, is saved in a directory called `incrementalSaves`, and a file called `NAME.ext` exists in the parent directory, then the current file is an incremental save.
 2. If the currently opened file is not an incremental save, copy the file to `incrementalSaves/NAME.####.ext`.
 Figure out the number to use by scanning the `incrementalSaves` directory and finding the highest current increment number, then adding one.
 If `incrementalSaves` doesn't exist, create the directory and copy the file as `NAME.0000.ext`.
 Once the old version is copied, run File > Save (or equivalent) to save the new version of the file as `NAME.ext`